Email: bennett@thefordlawoffice.com

 SENTENCING

-If the jury returns a guilty verdict, then the judge can sentence you up to the maximum that the charge carries, which is based on the degree of the charge.
+If the jury returns a guilty verdict, then the judge can sentence you up to the maximum that the charge carries, which is based on the degree of the charge and other statutes.
 The sentencing is often right after verdict, but in some cases, it is set off for a later date.
 This is sometimes preferable because it can give the defense more time to bring in witnesses and prepare a sentencing memorandum.